How to integrate fonts on WordPress?

 Technically speaking, you can add just about any font to any website.

-Without further ado, here are some of the most popular font libraries that can help you find the perfect font
+Without further ado, here are some of the most popular font libraries that can help you find the perfect font:

 4.5.
-What are the different font formats that exist?
+What font formats are there?

-• TrueType font (TTF);
+• TrueType font (TTF) ;

-• OpenType font (OTF);
+• OpenType font (OTF) ;

-• Web Open Font Format (WOFF);
+• Web Open Font Format (WOFF) ;

-• Web Open Font Format 2.0 (WOFF2);
+• Web Open Font Format 2.0 (WOFF2) ;

 • Embedded OpenType font (EOT).